The latest paperback guidebook to Nepal 2022 has arrived!

 It is the first and only guidebook to include eastern Nepal’s Haleshi Mahadev and the ancient fort at Sindhuli which sparked the very formation of Nepal as we know it today.
 It also includes many budget travel options all the way to luxurious executive travel.

 This book continues to help employ local Nepali.
-The print book comes from Himalayan Travel Guides which is a 100% locally owned Nepali publishing company.
+The print book comes from BooksHimalaya (Himalayan Travel Guides) which is a 100% locally owned Nepali publishing company.
 Local staff worked on the maps, templates, and maps.
 Due to the global pandemic no staff lost their jobs.
-We now have to use an international printing press to ensure the print book can reach customers.
-However these same Nepali staff remain employed printing out the book for the Nepal market and Himalayan Map House trekking maps for trekkers in country.
-Once postal service resumes in Nepal, we’ll be back using Nepali printing presses.
-By the way in case you are wondering we used the same cover as the 2019 edition because we felt it never got a fair shot due to the pandemic.
-It was a staff choice.
-All the content inside is updated with an extra 100 pages of new content.
+We now have to use an international printing press to ensure the print book can reach customers and the same book will be printed in Nepal.
+As such, the same Nepali staff remain employed printing out the book for the Nepal market and Himalayan Map House trekking maps for trekkers in country.

 Every chapter in this book describes places with far more information and interesting notes than you’ll find anywhere else.
 Even places like Thimi or Panauti are given dedicated chapters and not just short paragraphs.